jupyter-server/enterprise_gateway/docs/source/getting-started-security.md

 ### Using  Generic Security Service (Kerberos)

-Jupyter Enterprise Gateway have support for SSH connection using GSS (for example Kerberos), this allow deployment without use of ssh key, the `EG_REMOTE_GSS_SSH` environment variable can be used to control this behavior.
+Jupyter Enterprise Gateway has support for SSH connections using GSS (for example Kerberos), which enables its deployment without use of ssh key, the `EG_REMOTE_GSS_SSH` environment variable can be used to control this behavior.

 See [list of additional supported environment variables](config-options.html#additional-supported-environment-variables).